11online/events-calendar-pro-list-events/README.md

 | (int)    | `$limit`              | how many events to get in the list (defaults to 20)                                |

-This has been tested with The Events Caledar PRO v4.4.14
+This has been tested with The Events Caledar PRO v4.4.14.
+It may also work with The Events Calendar since we're not using any functions not available in The Events Calendar, but it hasn't been tested.